 Relationships need love and work to continue to flourish.
 The pandemic has put an increased strain on all of us.
 This strain cannot help but seep into your marriage.
 Having your children around you 24/7 with nowhere to go will make even the sanest of people go a little crazy.
 Having to take care of children and put work into your marriage while quarantined together?
 That’s a whole new ballgame.

 I am happy to say that my husband and I have managed to not kill each other thus far.
-There are several reasons why we have each stayed sane during this time:
+There are several reasons why we have stayed sane during this time and continue to have a healthy marriage:

 tips and strategies to survive marriage